Calendly, May 24, 2020

 Recruiting has always been about outreach and connection.
 It’s about finding the best people and attracting them with enticing descriptions of your company, the type of work available, and compensation details.
-It very much remains a people-centric field, but recruitment software is making headway and changing the way those interactions happen.
+It very much remains a people-centric field in 2021, but recruitment software is making headway and changing the way those interactions happen this year.

 With every year that passes, the hiring process becomes more in-depth and more competitive.
 Gone are the days of posting open positions in the local newspaper, collecting paper resumes by mail, and telephoning qualified candidates to schedule first interviews.